impress-org/givewp/readme.txt

 [Read our release announcement](https://go.givewp.com/version2-5) for all the details, and if you have further questions feel free to reach out via [our contact page](https://go.givewp.com/contact).

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/give)

 == Screenshots ==

 1. Creating powerful donation forms is easy with GiveWP.
 Simply install the plugin, create a new donation form, set the desired giving options, and publish!